Anickzs/ProjectStatus/README.md

 - **Version Control**: Track changes to project documentation
 - **Consistent Format**: Standardized structure across all projects
 - **Automatic Processing**: Web app automatically reads and displays the data

+## 🔧 Troubleshooting

+### Common Issues

+**Broken Pipe Errors in Terminal**
+- These are normal when users close browser tabs or navigate away
+- The custom server (`server.py`) handles these gracefully
+- No action needed - your application is working correctly

+**404 Errors for favicon.ico**
+- Fixed by adding inline favicon to HTML files
+- No external favicon file needed

+**Server Won't Start**
+- Ensure you're in the `web-app` directory
+- Check if port 8000 is already in use
+- Try a different port: `python3 server.py 8001`

+### Performance Tips
+- Use the custom server (`server.py`) for better error handling
+- Check `server.log` for detailed request logs
+- The application includes session caching for improved performance

 ## 📚 Documentation